lysenkopavlo/gitguide/gitguide.md

 ```

-Change the message for the last commit to New message:
+Change the message for the last commit to New message:Ad

 ```
 git commit --amend -m "New message"